michaelberg79/carconnectivity-addon/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment
 Provide details about the environment where the issue occurs.
 - Home Assistant version :
-- Addon Version (specify version number AND build type - normal or edge) :
+- Addon version (specify version number AND build type - normal or edge, the latter is meaningless as it changes almost daily) :
 - Other relevant details :

 ## Configuration